 We want to help you through the divorce process.
-Court can be daunting.
+Court can be scary.
 Walking into Superior Court by yourself can be very stressful.
 The paperwork can be confusing and intimidating.
 Worse, there are some aspects of family law cases that are critical and inflexible.
 If you make a mistake or an omission at the outset, it may be very difficult to fix it later.

-If a case is particularly complicated or may not resolve for an extended period of time.
+If your case is particularly complicated or may not resolve for an extended period of time.
 For cases that take longer periods of time, a Petition for Temporary Orders may be necessary.
 A Petition for Temporary Orders is filed when a party seeks temporary orders from the court during divorce proceedings.
-Rather than wait a year for the divorce to be finalized you can get the judge to help decide legal issues that affect you.
-You can ask for temporary spousal maintenance, child support, exclusive use of the marital residence, or parenting time orders in a Petition for Temporary Orders.
-Keep in mind, temporary orders are subject to change later in a case.
-Temporary orders are the rules the Parties play by during litigation.
+Rather than wait a year or more for the divorce to be finalized you can get the judge to help decide legal issues that affect you.
+You can ask for temporary spousal maintenance, child support, exclusive use of the marital residence, or parenting time orders.
+Keep in mind, temporary orders are exactly that–temporary.
+At the end of the case the judge could change everything or nothing.

-If a party files a Petition for Temporary Orders, the Court will hold an evidentiary hearing.
+If a party files a Petition for Temporary Orders, the Court will hold a brief hearing.
 During this hearing, either party can call witnesses, present evidence, and make legal arguments.
 If you wish to hire an attorney, we advise that it is a good idea to do so well in advance of this hearing.

 Why is an Affidavit of Financial Information important?
 First, it can help identify each parties’ income.
 The AFI will ask what your gross income is each month.
 Gross income can include: salary, hourly wage, rent from properties, pension, social security, etc. Second, an Affidavit of Financial Information is important to determine your expenses each month (rent, mortgage, electricity, water, car insurance, etc.).
 The AFI will also inquire about credit card and other types of debt.